johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Task 2.4: Workflow Automation with GitHub Actions (Continuation from CI Lab)
 ====
+In this task, you will continue building the Continuous Integration (CI) pipeline initiated in the previous lab on **Testing and CI**.
+All the code will be implementated in you individual **CI Lab** Repo.

 **Objective:**

-Continue building the Continuous Integration (CI) pipeline initiated in the previous lab on Testing and CI.
 Automate workflow tasks using GitHub Actions to enhance efficiency and streamline development processes.

 **Instructions:**